Emil and Patricia Jones Convocation Center

-The Emil and Patricia Jones Convocation Center, also known as the Jones Convocation Center or simply the JCC, is a 7,000-seat multi-purpose arena in Chicago, Illinois.
+The Emil and Patricia Jones Convocation Center, also known as the Jones Convocation Center or simply the JCC, is a 7,000-seat multi-purpose arena in Chicago, Illinois, United States.
 Completed in 2007, the arena is home court for the Chicago State University Cougars men's and women's basketball teams.
 The arena replaced the Dickens Athletic Center, which only had capacity to seat 2,500 persons.

-The convocation center is unique among Illinois university athletic projects, as Chicago State University itself did not need to raise any money for the project; the money was allocated from the State of Illinois Treasury by then Senate President Emil Jones.
+The convocation center is unique among Illinois university athletic projects, as Chicago State University itself did not need to raise any money for the project; the money was allocated from the State of Illinois Treasury by then-Senate President Emil Jones.

-The venue hosted the 2012 and 2013 Great West Conference men's basketball tournament.
+The venue hosted the 2012 and 2013 Great West Conference men's basketball tournaments.